zhao-ji/find/README.md

 Find the word in an easy way

-Todo:
+###Todo:

 - copy to clipboard
 - results card: remove dot, remove dash

-- make the website as a PWA
+###make the website as a PWA
+- service worker
+- push notification
+- linkable
+- work as a widget

+###Maori Dictionary:
+- search for sentence
+- multi source
+- maori keyboard